Sonoport/sonoport.github.io/_posts/2015-07-29-onwards-web-audio-journey.markdown

 ---

 To help guide you on your web audio journey this segment will be about the Audio Context, how to create Oscillators, Filters, and Gain nodes.
 Previously we have complied a bunch of information that would be useful for anyone to start on web audio
-[here](http://sonoport.github.io/2015/06/08/learning-web-audio-api/), then we went through through the basics of making sound and the brief history of Web Audio API [here](http://sonoport.github.io/2015/07/06/more-on-web-audio-api/), now, for this post, we are going to talk more about...nodes!
+[here](http://sonoport.github.io/2015/06/08/learning-web-audio-api/), then we went through through the basics of making sound and the brief history of Web Audio API [here](http://sonoport.github.io/2015/07/06/more-on-web-audio-api/), now for this post, we are going to talk more about...nodes!

 Inside of the API, everything is a node!
 NODE!
 NODE! node...
 What is a node?
 Think of it as a tree.
 At the base of the tree (the trunk of the tree?) is the.